 - Any referrals provided by the doctor

 Life insurance companies can access the records directly from your physician.
 But they can also get the information from the Medical Information Bureau (more on this below) and your prescription records.

 They use this information to decide if you’re a good risk for insurance.
 Combined with the information from your medical exam and the answers on your application, insurance companies ‘rate you’ based on your health, which determines your policy’s premiums, if you’re approved.

 Underwriters use the information found in the medical records to ask more questions or ask for more documents.
 Sometimes they uncover something they didn’t know before reading the records that may change how they rate you or even whether they will approve your application.

-Life insurance companies can’t directly share your medical information with others, but they can report it to the Medical Information Bureau if they are a member.
+Life insurance companies can’t directly share your medical information with others, but they can report it to the Medical Information Bureau if they are members.

-Think of the MIB like the credit reporting agency of life insurance.
-If you apply for insurance through a MIB-member and they turn you down for insurance, they must report the reasons to the MIB.
+Think of the MIB as the credit reporting agency of life insurance.
+If you apply for insurance through a MIB member and they turn you down for insurance, they must report the reasons to the MIB.
 This leaves information for future insurance companies regarding your overall health.
-It’s just like if you paid a bill late, and it reports on your credit report for future lenders to see.
+It’s just like if you paid a bill late, and it reports on your credit report for future lenders.

 You’ll know when you apply for life insurance if the agency pulls your MIB report because you have to provide your consent for them to do so.
 They can’t pull it without your approval.